dlotterman/metal_code_snippets/documentation_stage/byoos.md

 ## Challenges that make `custom_ipxe` with Equinix Metal hard

 These are the obstacles your BYO-OS Rube Goldberg machine **MUST** overcome.
 If you do not have an understanding of how your machine handles each one of these challenges, slow down and get sanity.

+### Asset Hosting

+Equinix Metal provides no asset or artifact hosting functionality as part of it's service offering, while many of it's feature paths are depedant on leveraging hosted assets, Custom iPXE is a perfect example of this.

+In order to install a server with a custom OS, you will likely need to host HTTP(s) accessible assets, likely over the public Internet.
+This can come from a service like HTTP accessible Object Storage, or from a simple HTTP server hosted **somewhere**.

+Often when working with PoC's on Equinix Metal, this can present an ordering or "Chicken and Egg" problem, where bootstrapping involves a custom OS, where the assets for that must be available before the bootstrap.

+This may require a little bit of thought and planning.

 ### Video / Keyboard / Mouse - Input / Output / Console